SYS-Labs/brand-kids/sys-labs/README.md

 # Visual identity guide for **SYS Labs**.
-Here are the SYS Labs brand tools you'll need to build and promote your project.
+Here are the SYS Labs branding tools you'll need to build and promote your project.

 #

 ## General guidelines

-**To maintain a level of consistency for all SYS Labs core brand assets, please keep it simple.
+To maintain a level of consistency for all SYS Labs core brand assets, please keep it simple.
 No drop shadows, rotations, manipulations, or effects.

 Use sysLabsOrange (#EDA25D) and black (#000) to ensure visual contrasts on a light background.
-On a dark background, use either the sysLabsOrange or white (#FFF) logomark alone, or a logo with the wordmark in white.**
+On a dark background, use either the sysLabsOrange or white (#FFF) logomark alone, or a logo with the wordmark in white.

+Although wordmark logo is all-caps, the proper use of the name within a body of typed text is "SYS Labs".

 #